Canop/ddoc/website/src/setup.md

 If you don't have a `src/css` directory, the default `src/css/site.css` file will be written.

+If nothing is obviously missing, ddoc won't do anything.

 So to restore defaults, remove some part and run `ddoc --init`.